hardlyprogramming/YoutubeMusicDownloader/README.md

 # YoutubeMusicDownloader
-Script for quickly downloading organizing music from YouTube
+Script for quickly downloading and organizing music from YouTube

 ## Useage
 ```shell